gregorias/coerce.nvim/README.md

 ## 📦 Installation

-Install the theme with your preferred package manager, such as [Lazy]:
+Install the plugin with your preferred package manager, such as [Lazy]:

 ```lua
 {